-He commented that GEBCO and the former NIO/IOS had enjoyed a long and fruitful connection.
 He said he was especially pleased to welcome the Guiding Committee to SOC where he hoped they would derive much interest from contacts with SOC scientists and from tours of the establishment.
 He wished the Committee a successful meeting.
 Dr. Shepherd, Director SOC, joined the Session for a short time on the morning of 25 June.